AhmedMoamen62/Function-Plotter/README.md

 - the application supports the basics operation multiplication `*`, division `/`, addition `+`, subtraction `-` and power `^`
 - the application supports any depth of parentheses
 - the application doesn't support checking math as complex numbers: ![imaginary number](https://latex.codecogs.com/gif.latex?%5Csqrt%7B-1%7D)
-- the application support any range input to plot the function if the function is defined in the given range
+- the application supports any range input to plot the function if the function is defined in the given range
+- the application plots the function in the given range with step equal to 0.25 for some accuracy and speedup run time
 - the application works with any **string** variable name
+- the application works according to operators high precedence in math

 # Code pipeline
-The implementation of the application mainly is based on 2 algorithm or pipeline
+The implementation of the application mainly is based on 2 algorithms
 1. Graphical user interface code or design
 2. Logic code for processing the equation

-The implemntation is designed so it can be easly add other operations or complex equation After filling the inputs in GUI and click **Plot** button, some checking error will be applied in the following sequence
+The implemntation is designed so it can be easly add other operations or complex equation

+After filling the inputs in GUI and click **Plot** button, some checking error will be applied in the following sequence
   1. check if the equation section is empty
   2. check if there is wrong variable name or multiple variable names